vilisimo/website/content/blog/docker-collectstatic.md

 RUN python manage.py collectstatic --no-input
 ```

 What is happening here?
 Well, first of all, we create a `static/` directory, which matches the static directory specified in the `settings.py` file.
 This is where we intend the static assets to live.
 However, note that we have this command before specifying that we wish to switch to `app` user (`USER app`).
 Thus, the command runs as `root`.
 Therefore, it is owned by `root`, and the `app` user has no permissions to write to it.
-The simple fix is to add edit the line to read as follows:
+The simple fix is to edit the line to read as follows:

 ```dockerfile
 RUN mkdir $CODE_DIR/static && chown app $CODE_DIR/static